boegel/easybuild-wiki/Unit-and-regression-testing.md

 Generating XML reports...
 ```

+Note: you will need either the `json` or `simplejson` Python module.The `json` module is available since Python 2.6, for older Python versions your best bet is to install `simplejson` (see https://pypi.python.org/pypi/simplejson).
+For Python 2.4, you will need to install an old `simplejson` version, since the `simplejson` 3.x required at least Python 2.5 (see https://pypi.python.org/pypi/simplejson/2.1.0).

 The unit tests for `easybuild-easyblocks` and `easybuild-easyconfigs` are run in a very similar way, see below.

 ### easybuild-easyblocks